emcf/engshell/README.md

 The flow of main.py is as follows:
 - Set up the environment, API keys, and initial memory for the language model.
-- Wait for user input, then process user input flags (e.g., --llm, --debug, --showcode).
+- Wait for user input
-- Generate a user prompt based on the input, and call the language model using the LLM function.
+- Generate a user prompt based on the input, and prompt the language model
 - Execute the generated code, handling errors and finding missing packages as needed.
 - Display the output, update the memory, and repeat the process.
 - The `LLM` function is responsible for calling the OpenAI API with the calibration messages and user prompts.
 The function can handle three modes: 'text', 'code', and 'install'.
 These modes are used to generate prompts for different cases.